kontactguddu/city_weather/README.md

-# This is github-copilot generate command line interpreter

-# openweatherapi is used to fetch the weather data.
+This is github-copilot generate command line interpreter tool openweatherapi is used to fetch the weather data.

-#